On essentially 4-edge-connected cubic bricks: Matching covered graphs

-An edge $e$ of a matching covered graph $G$ is {\it removable} if $G-e$ is also matching covered.
+An edge $e$ of a matching covered graph $G$ is {\it removable} if $G-e$ is also \mc.
 Furthermore, a removable edge $e$ is {\it \binv} if $b(G-e) = b(G)$.
 Note that, if $G$ is bipartite then any removable edge $e$ is \binv\ since $b(G-e)=b(G)=0$.
 Furthermore, it can be easily shown that if $G$ is a brace of order six or more, then each edge is removable and thus \binv.
 However, the notions of removability and $b$-invariance are far more interesting, and nontrivial, in the case of bricks.

 For a matching covered graph $G$, an edge $e$ {\it depends on} another edge $f$ if every perfect matching that contains $e$ also contains $f$, and in this case the edge $f$ is not removable.
 Two edges $e$ and $f$ are {\it mutually dependent} if $e$ depends on $f$ and $f$ depends on $e$.
+Lov{\'a}sz \cite{lova87} proved the following. \begin{proposition} If $\{e,f\}$ is a pair of mutually dependent edges in a brick~$G$ then $G-e-f$ is a matchable bipartite graph. \end{proposition}

+In particular, for a brick~$G$, the complement of a pair of mutually dependent edges is a cut of~$G$.
+Thus, if $\{e,f\}$ and $\{e,f'\}$ are distinct pairs of mutually dependent edges then the symmetric difference of their complements is a cut of~$G$.
+That is, $\{f,f'\}$ is a cut of~$G$.
+This is absurd since bricks are $3$-edge-connected.
+This proves the following. \begin{corollary} In a brick, any two distinct pairs of mutually dependent edges are disjoint. \end{corollary}

-Lov{\'a}sz \cite{lova87} proved that, if $\{e,f\}$ is a pair of mutually dependent edges in a brick $G$ then $G-e-f$ is a bipartite matchable graph; however, in general, $G-e-f$ need not be matching covered.
-We say that $\{e,f\}$ is a {\it removable doubleton} if $G-R$ is bipartite as well as matching covered.
+In general, for a brick~$G$ and a pair of mutually dependent edges $\{e,f\}$, the bipartite graph~$G-e-f$ need not be \mc.
+We say that $R:=\{e,f\}$ is a {\it removable doubleton} if $G-R$ is \mc\ (and bipartite).
 A brick $G$ is {\it near-bipartite} if it has a removable doubleton; otherwise $G$ is {\it non-near-bipartite}.
 For instance, the Petersen graph is non-near-bipartite.
-On the other hand, each of $K_4$ and $\overline{C_6}$ has three distinct removable doubletons; furthermore, each of them is devoid of removable edges.
-Lov{\'a}sz \cite{lova87} proved that every brick distinct from $K_4$ and $\overline{C_6}$ has a removable edge.
-The graph $\overline{C_6}$ has a nontrivial $3$-cut $C$, and for each edge $e$ of~$C$, the edge $e$ is neither removable nor does it participate in a removable doubleton.
-Our next result shows that this phenomenon cannot occur in {\efeccb}s.
+On the other hand, each of $K_4$ and the triangular prism~$\overline{C_6}$ has three distinct removable doubletons; furthermore, each of them is devoid of removable edges.
+Lov{\'a}sz \cite{lova87} proved that every brick distinct from $K_4$~and~$\overline{C_6}$ has a removable edge.